Explore more blogs

 Dr. Copeland: Thank you.
 I appreciate you and your colleagues at Givebutter for stepping up and being a partner in a very bold way for Black Philanthropy Month, and actually creating a tool that helps smaller nonprofits manage your overhead.
 Fundraising can be very expensive.
 And so I appreciate the high-quality, high-impact technology that's affordable, that your company provides that makes it easier for everybody to be a philanthropist.

-Learn more and apply for a $5K donation on Givebutter’s Black Philanthropy Month hub →
+Learn more and submit your campaign to be considered for a slice of $10K at Givebutter’s Black Philanthropy Month hub →

 Get started